hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 07: Tree Breadth First Search.md

 ## Zigzag Traversal (medium) 🌴
 https://leetcode.com/problems/binary-tree-zigzag-level-order-traversal/

+> Given a binary tree, populate an array to represent its zigzag level order traversal.
+You should populate the values of all <b>nodes of the first level from left to right</b>, then <b>right to left for the next level</b> and keep alternating in the same manner for the following levels.

+This problem follows the <b>Binary Tree Level Order Traversal</b> pattern.
+We can follow the same <b>BFS</b> approach.
+The only additional step we have to keep in mind is to alternate the level order traversal, which means that for every other level, we will traverse similar to <b>Reverse Level Order Traversal</b>.

 ````
 function TreeNode(val, left, right) {
   this.val = (val === undefined ?
 0 : val)